Disabled semi trailer stalling traffic under Sagamore Bridge - NewsBreak

 Crash snarls traffic on Sagamore Bridge

-BOURNE – A traffic crash was reported on the Sagamore Bridge sometime before 10 AM Friday.
+BOURNE – A traffic crash was reported on Route 6 by the Christmas Tree Shop at the base of the Sagamore Bridge sometime before 10 AM Friday.
 A motor home and a tractor-trailer were involved in the crash.
 According to reports, firefighters had to use extrication tools to free the driver of the camper involved in the crash.
-Traffic was backed up trying to get off-Cape. […] The post Crash snarls traffic on Sagamore Bridge appeared first on CapeCod.com.
+Traffic was backed up trying to get off-Cape.
+Mass State and Bourne Police are investigating the crash.

 ABC6.com